gotify/website/docs/migrate-to-3.md

 Existing tokens (starting with `A` and `C`) will continue to work.
 Plugin tokens (starting with `P`) used to access web resources are not affected by this change.

-Custom tokens created by manually modifying database entries may cease to work upon upgrading, in such case please rotate tokens or recreate the corresponding client/application entry.

-Client tokens cannot be rotated at initial release, but this may become possible in the future without a major version bump.
-Workflows should also not assume a one-to-one relationship between tokens and their corresponding entity, as future versions may include signature-based, scoped, encryption-based and other token-passing methods.

 ### Step-up Authentication